WebOrigami/docs/src/content/framework/intro2.md

   src = graphVirtual(files/src):
 ---

-To transform our team data into an About Us website, we'll write some formulas in a small expression language.
+To transform your team data into an About Us website, you'll write some formulas in a small expression language.
 To lay some groundwork, we'll begin with "Hello, world" exercises of basic Origami formulas.

 ## Create a formula